CLEPyLadies/activities/README.md

 # activities

-Template for activity repos
+Template for activity repos.

 ## Organizer Instructions

-Intended usage for this template repo:
+Intended usage:

-1. Open [the activities repo](https://github.com/CLEPyLadies/activities) on GitHub (in a browser)
+1. Open [this repo](https://github.com/CLEPyLadies/activities) on GitHub (in a browser)
-2. Clone this locally if you have not already done so.
+2. Clone this repo locally if you have not already done so.
 3. Select "Use this template" to create a new activity repo
-    - Owner: CLEPyLadies
+    - Owner: `CLEPyLadies`
-    - Repository name: At your discretion
+    - Repository name: `<At your discretion>`
-    - Description: Please add something
+    - Description: `<Please add something>`
-    - Public (not private)
+    - `Public` (not private)
     - Do _not_ select "Include all branches"
-    - Confirm "Create repository from template"
+    - Confirm `"Create repository from template"`
 4. Delete the following files from your new repo:
     - `activities/`
     - `.gitmodules`